davenportlab/eQTL_pQTL_Characterization/README.md

 this data is included in a `README.md` file in the `data/` directory for each step.

-### Install Anaconda Environments
+### Install Anaconda Environment

-Begin by installing the Anaconda environments for the project.
-The project-level Jupyter environment is stored in `env/` and the environment for each step is stored in the `env/` directory of the step.
+Begin by installing the Anaconda environment for the project.
+The project-level environment is stored in `env/`.

 As an example, to install the Jupyter environment, start by checking if Anaconda is installed.